lalutalu/notes/s2/Programmation_Web/semaine_1/website_organization.md

 -  All webpage addresses are unique!

 ## URL Anatomy
-**Protocol**: https:// or https://
+- **Protocol**: https:// or https://
-**Domain Name**: www.servername.com
+- **Domain Name**: www.servername.com
-**Port**: 80 is the http port, 443 is the port for https. *Live-Server* is usually port 5500 **Path to Ressource**: /share/user/local/etc...
-It is important to give *Physical* path of file on the server. *Root* is usually where the html files are located.
+- **Port**: 80 is the http port, 443 is the port for https. *Live-Server* is usually port 5500
+- **Path to Ressource**: /share/user/local/etc...
+It is important to give *Physical* path of file on the server.
+- *Root* is usually where the html files are located.
-**Settings**:  Some settings in header, some in url.
+- **Settings**:  Some settings in header, some in url.
-When in URL: started with ?.
+- When in URL: started with ?.
 Do not pass username and password.
 Pass general things.
-**Achor**: Tells browser where to load on specific area of HTML webpage.
+- **Anchor**: Tells browser where to load on specific area of HTML webpage.

 ### Absolute URL
 - Type the entire address into the url bar.